Skip to main content

 Series 4: Citizens for Farm Labor contains administrative documents, the quarterly CFL journal, news clippings on agriculture labor, legislation and testimonies given before governmental bodies.

 Series 5: Pesticides contains records produced during Anderson’s research assistant work on the Community Study on Pesticides and the Task Group on Occupational Exposure to Pesticides.
-This series includes administrative records (correspondence, minutes, recommendations, etc.) research documents on re-entry periods, farm worker health issues (sudden death syndrome, child and worker poisoning, and morbidity), pesticide producer documents, government publications on pesticide use, health insurance and Workmen’s Compensation, and studies on pesticide use and residue on various crops.
+This series includes administrative records (correspondence, minutes, recommendations, etc.) research documents on re-entry periods, farm worker health issues (sudden death syndrome, child and worker poisoning, and morbidity), pesticide producer documents, government publications on pesticide use, health insurance and Workers' Compensation, and studies on pesticide use and residue on various crops.

 Series 6: Publications consists of drafts and rewrites of Anderson’s published books in addition to some copies of his self-published books.